Physical Signatures of Supercritical Fluid Boundaries

 In general, the viscosity contains two terms, $\eta = \eta_0 + \eta_{\rm ex}$, where $\eta_0$ is the kinetic contribution predicted by the kinetic theory, and $\eta_{\rm ex}$ comes purely from the interaction potential.
-Using this separation, the gas-SCF crossover line can be formally identified as the location at which $\eta_{\rm ex}\approx 0$.
+Using this separation, the gas-SCF crossover line can be formally identified as the location at which $\eta_{\rm ex}\approx 0$ no longer holds.
 Lucks and Moser developed a formalism (hereafter referred to as LM theory) to compute $\eta_{\rm ex}$ based on a memory-function approach~\cite{lucas1979memory, lucas1979viscosity}.
-In order to achieve a more quantitative description, we take the version of the LM theory that approximates the excess memory function by a simple exponential form $M_G(t) = a e^{-bt}$, with $a$ and $b$ explicitly related to $g(r)$ and $V(r)$ (see \textit{Supplementary Material}).
-As $P$ increases above $L^{-}$, $\eta_{\rm ex}$ quickly exceeds $\eta_0$.
+In order to achieve a more quantitative description, we take the version of the LM theory that approximates the excess memory function by a simple exponential form $M_G(t) = a e^{-bt}$, with $a$ and $b$ explicitly related to $g(r)$ and $V(r)$ (see \textit{Supplementary Material Sec.~\ref{sec:theory}}).
+As $P$ increases above $L^{-}$, $\eta = \eta_0 + \eta_{\rm ex}$ quickly exceeds $\eta_0$.
 Using $g(r)$ from simulations, the theoretical values of $\eta$ computed using the LM theory are very close to simulation and NIST data (see Fig.~\ref{fig:eta}a).
 Surprisingly, LM theory works reasonably well for both $\eta$ and $D$ even above the $L^+$ crossover lines.
 It remains unclear whether this is merely a fortuitous coincidence.
-Finally, based on the data of $\eta$, we also define an effective length unit $\sigma_{\rm eff}$ which shows a qualitatively similar behavior of $\sigma_0/\sigma_{\rm eff}$ compared to $\xi/\sigma_0$ (see Fig.~\ref{fig:sigma_eff}).
-This observation deserves further investigation.

 Among transport properties, the diffusion coefficient $D$ presents a more complex case since it is influenced by the structural order in a more indirect way.
 Because $D$ is related to the integral of the VACF, it does not have an excess term, in addition to the kinetic expression, $D_{0} = \frac{3}{8\rho \sigma_0^2} \left(\frac{ k_{\rm B}T}{\pi m} \right)^{1/2}$.
 However, because this expression contains the equation of state (EOS) $\rho(P,T)$, which is connected to $g(r)$ and $V(r)$ through the virial equation, the kinetic expression $D_0$ depends on structure as well, despite in a more subtle way.